populationgenetics/exercises/Population_structure/ExerciseStructure_2023.md

 [here](http://dalexander.github.io/admixture/admixture-manual.pdf).

 When running ADMIXTURE, we input a certain number of ancestral populations, *K*.
-Then ADMIXTURE picks a random startingpoint (the *seed*) and tries to find the parameters (admixture proportions and ancestral frequencies) resulting in the highest likelihood.
+Then ADMIXTURE picks a random starting point (the *seed*) and tries to find the parameters (admixture proportions and ancestral frequencies) resulting in the highest likelihood.

 First, lets try to run ADMIXTURE once assuming *K=3* ancestral populations.